sienna-shi-github/ERCOT-Historical-RTM-Price-Data-Process/README.md

 3. Next, the code will read in the pickle file and save each individual year as CSV files.

 #### Warning
-This code takes a while to run because reading Excel file and iterating through tabs takes a long time.
+This code takes a while to run because reading Excel file and iterating through each sheet takes a long time.

 TODO:
 - [ ] Make it into a function that lets user select the years